BCarnaval/UniTeX/README.md

 ## Overleaf support

-Using UniTeX templates inside an [Overleaf](https://www.overleaf.com/) project is also encouraged and pretty simple to setup.
+Using UniTeX templates inside an [Overleaf](https://www.overleaf.com/) project is encouraged and pretty simple to setup.
 User has to download the .zip file associated with wanted template and upload it inside [Overleaf](https://www.overleaf.com/) by selecting `New project > Upload project > Select a .zip file`.

-To do so, user can download `zips` folder using this link:
+To do so, one can download `zips` folder using this link:

 <https://downgit.github.io/#/home?url=https://github.com/BCarnaval/UniTeX/tree/main/zips>